Simplify your stack and build anything. Or everything.

 GraphQL Playground

 GraphQL Playground is enabled by default for development purposes, but disabled in production.
-You can enable it in production by passing graphQL.disablePlaygroundInProduction a false setting in the main Payload config.
+You can enable it in production by passing graphQL.disablePlaygroundInProduction a false setting in the main Payload Config.

 You can even log in using the login[collection-singular-label-here] mutation to use the Playground as an authenticated user.